 40.5.5.5 Interconnection Customer shall promptly inform the ISO of any material change to Interconnection Customer’s demonstration of Site Control under Section 40.5.5.1.5.
 If the ISO determines, based on Interconnection Customer’s information, that Interconnection Customer no longer satisfies the Site Control requirement, the ISO shall give Interconnection Customer fifteen (15) Business Days to demonstrate satisfaction with the applicable requirement subject to the ISO’s approval.
 Absent such, the ISO shall deem the Interconnection Request withdrawn pursuant to Section 40.6.4.

-40.5.5.6 Interconnection Customer shall submit a separate Interconnection Request for each site unless the Facility is a proposed Facility comprised of multiple Generators behind a single Point of Injection, in which case the Interconnection Customer may submit separate Interconnection Requests or a single Interconnection Request; provided however, a multi-unit Facility can only be evaluated under a single Interconnection Request if (1) the Facility is proposed by a single Interconnection Customer; (2) the individual Generators comprising the Facility are co-located behind the same Point of Interconnection; and (3) units in the Facility propose to interconnect at two Points of Interconnection within the same Capacity Region.
+40.5.5.6 Interconnection Customer shall submit a separate Interconnection Request for each site unless the Facility is a proposed Facility comprised of multiple Generators behind a single Point of Injection, in which case the Interconnection Customer must submit a single Interconnection Request.
+The Interconnection Request for a Facility comprised of multiple Generators behind a single Point of Injection must be submitted by a single Interconnection Customer.
 An Interconnection Customer may submit multiple Interconnection Requests for a single site to the extent permitted by the Site Control requirements in this Attachment HH.
 The Interconnection Customer must satisfy all Interconnection Request submission requirements for each Interconnection Request even when more than one request is submitted for a single site.

 40.5.6 Types of Interconnection Service